mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 - Fix a bug that causes `konvoy reset` to fail when running the command after the kubectl package is installed, but before `kubeadm` succeeds.
 - Fix the URL that is printed for the ops-portal, after an install, when using a custom domain.
 - Fix a bug where the cluster.yaml file was improperly parsed when there are `---` in addon values.
-- Add Tekton utility images to the air gapped release tar.
+- Add Tekton utility images to the air-gapped release tar.

 #### Addons improvements